+Maria has worked in respiratory medicine at University hospital Aintree, UK since qualifying in 1989.
+She became one on the first Lung Cancer Clinical nurse specialist (CNS) in the North West in 1997.
 Along with a colleague in the Manchester area, Maria co-founded the North West lung cancer nurses group, with the aim of support, education and development in 1997.
-This was thought to be the first such group in the UK of its kind at the time and subsequently led to the formation of the National Lung Cancer Forum for Nurses.(NLCFN) Maria was involved in the inaugural formation and recruitment to the Roy Castle support group, Liverpool in 1991/2000.
+This was thought to be the first such group in the UK of its kind at the time and subsequently led to the formation of the National Lung Cancer Forum for Nurses.(NLCFN) Maria was involved in the inaugural setting up and recruitment to the Roy Castle support group, Liverpool in 1991/2000.

-During her time as chairperson she was a keen advocate of true Multidisciplinary team working, including accentuating the importance and protecting the role of the Lung clinical nurse specialist and in collaboration with the United Kingdom Lung Cancer Coalition (UKLCC) conducted the NLCFN first parliamentary “fly in” accentuating the importance of specialist nurse support for all patients with Lung cancer.
+Maria was NLCFN committee member for 9 years and completed her term of office as chair of 3 years in 2008.
+During her time as chairperson she was a keen advocate of true Multidisciplinary team (MDT) working, including highlighting the importance and protecting the role of the Lung CNS .In collaboration with the United Kingdom Lung Cancer Coalition (UKLCC) conducted the NLCFN first parliamentary “fly in” accentuating the importance of specialist nurse support for all patients with Lung cancer.

-Maria is an member of the NLCFN Research Interest Group (RIG) and has contributed to many of the research findings over the past decade.
+Maria has been involved in many of the NLCFN projects highlighting CNS influence in improving patient and carer experience across the whole cancer pathway.
+Maria is a member of the NLCFN Research Interest Group (RIG) and has contributed to many of the research projects over the past decade.
 Maria has published papers on various clinical topics including developmental roles in cancer services and management of patients receiving oral therapies

+John McPhelim is the lead nurse for lung cancer services in NHS Lanarkshire.
 He took on this role in July 2005.
 Prior to this, he worked for 13 years at Stobhill Hospital in Glasgow, as a lung cancer specialist nurse.
 He is formerly the lead nurse for the West of Scotland Managed Clinical Network for Lung Cancer, and has contributed to several national working groups over the years.
 He is a past Chair of the National Lung Cancer Forum for Nurses (UK), and currently chairs the Scottish Lung Cancer Nurses Forum.

 In January 2013, he was appointed to the position of lead Clinician for The West of Scotland Lung Cancer Managed Clinical Network, the first nurse to hold such a role in Scotland.